python-fedex-devs/python-fedex/epydoc_source/README.rst

     epydoc -v -o 2.X.X ../fedex/

 The epydoc documentation is hosted at https://pythonhosted.org/fedex/.

 Latest documentation is now generated using Sphinx.
+Updates can be made to the *.rst files in doc_src:

+   cd python-fedex/doc_src